Retired Burroughs Wellcome painter appeals for help with asbestos exposure investigation

 Having instructed expert industrial disease lawyers Hodge Jones & Allen in London to investigate how he was exposed to asbestos dust, Mr Stanley wants to find out if Burroughs Wellcome could have done more to protect him from the lethal substance.

-His legal representative, industrial disease lawyer Andrew James at Hodge Jones & Allen, said: “As a result of this illness, Mr Stanley now struggles to get around his home or do the most basic of tasks.
+His legal representative, asbestos and mesothelioma compensation lawyer Andrew James at Hodge Jones & Allen, said: “As a result of this illness, Mr Stanley now struggles to get around his home or do the most basic of tasks.
 He is becoming reliant on his wife to assist him with everything.

 “Mr Stanley is in this unfortunate predicament because his employer exposed him to asbestos at work and failed to protect him from the deadly dust.
 Clearly, this should not have happened.
 The dangers of asbestos were well known to employers at the time of his employment.”